filmerjarred/sophie-jarred-research-log/day-1/jarred-margin.md

 Part of what's going on with whispers is that I remember I had relevant thoughts about a subject that I've never seen written down but I don't remember what they were or in what context I had them.

+\---

+Ok.
+Here is a potential plan for today.

+#### **a plan**

+We could make a webpage which implements a simple design pattern.
+The design pattern is this:

+1. I have a thought, the structure and content of which I would like to remember later

+2. I tap a button or icon on my phone (which is for better or worse almost always to hand)

+3. I speak my thought at my phone

+4. This is sufficient to have words reflecting my speech end up in a more durable form than my memory, say in a google doc.

+#### **assorted design considerations**

+1. It would be nice for everything we ship to be easy for anyone to try out, like always an ostensibly working prototype.

+2. Should we implement the pattern using a website or a mobile app?
+Some more on this actually:
+   * If it's a website:
+     1. then it can be used the same on both apple and android phones

+     2. we can trigger the recording via a shortcut icon

+     3. however this means we can't trigger the recording via pressing physical buttons and it will require the phone to be unlocked

+     4. There is likely to be trouble minimising the app.
+Like if you start recording and then close the app it’s not obvious to me the webpage will remain recording.

+   *  If it's a mobile app:
+     1. the inverse of all the above points.
+We would need separate apps, we could trigger recording via buttons (and on android without unlocking the phone)

+3. It's important to me that the recording is robustly captured and there is a start and stop signal.
+Even a 1% chance my capture will be lost tends to turn me off using a system completely.

+4. To make it immediately usable I think I should just add my personal capped openai api key and a default google doc which they can change if they like?

+5. Ideally it would work offline, even if just to capture the recording.

+#### **some todos**

+- [x] ~~Write some provisional Ship December rules which seem satisfying for today~~

+- [x] ~~Jarred and Sophie connect over this provisional 1st day entry into our research log~~

+- [x] ~~Make a substack called something like “Jarred & Sophie’s Research Log”?~~

+- [ ] Make a substack post like Ship December Day 1?
+Or SD 1?

+- [ ] Ship some software (potentially based on the Jarred laid out?
+Or whatever we come up with based on it?)